philayres/em-secure-api/README.md

   * enforce access by registered clients only
   * ensure only valid requests are received, with request signing
   * prevent duplicate requests from being processed, using a one-time token ('nonce')
+  * validate that the correct set of request parameters are provided
   * ensure that valid requests are not so old that they are invalid
   * attempt to secure configuration files to limit access to database credentials